Oxygen therapy is playing an increasingly integral role in healthcare and home care.

 Composite Cylinders vs Aluminium

 Patients that require oxygen therapy are often elderly or infirm.
-Having a lower weight, portable system that can be used by ambulatory patients can be the difference between maintaining independence and basic freedom, and becoming reliant on external care and family support.
+Having a lower weight, portable oxygen delivery system that can be used by ambulatory patients can be the difference between maintaining independence and basic freedom, and becoming reliant on external care and family support.

 This is why, when it comes to designing valve and cylinder packages for oxygen therapy, every gram saved makes a huge difference.
 With limited progress on reducing the weight of brass valves, the only way to reduce the weight of packages is through choosing the right medical gas cylinder.